brandon-m-wang/cs198-75/src/web-hw/hw3.md

 skeleton: https://github.com/brandon-m-wang/cubstart-hw3-skeleton.git
 sections:
   - type: phs
-    partheader: Familiarize Yourself with the HTML and CSS
+    partheader: "Part 1: Familiarize Yourself with the HTML and CSS"
   - type: ps
     paragraph: Just take a quick second to skim through the provided HTML and CSS in the skeleton.
 Because this homework is focused on helping you get used to